 The versatility of oats means they can be incorporated into many foods.
 It's easy to enjoy the goodness of oats at breakfast, lunch, dinner and snacks.

-- Start the day with a bowl of cooked oatmeal.
-Top with slivered almonds, berries and a spoonful of low fat yogurt.
+- Start the day with a bowl of Cinnamon Stovetop Oatmeal.
+Top with berries and a dollop of Greek yogurt.